Is it Worth it to Sue After a Car Accident in New York?

 Factors to Determine Whether a Car Accident Lawsuit is Worth it in New York

 The goal of an insurance claim or a lawsuit is the same after a car crash: get the victim damages to make up for the harm they faced in the crash.
 This typically means paying for medical expenses, helping with lost wages, getting their car repairs paid for, and helping them cope with the other physical and mental effects of the injury.
-The pros and cons of insurance claims might make this option better for some people, but personal injury lawsuits often have some clear benefits that make them a better choice for accident victims.
+The pros and cons of insurance claims might make this option better for some people, but New York City personal injury lawsuits often have some clear benefits that make them a better choice for accident victims.
 Some of the following factors are important to consider when choosing how to pursue compensation in your case:

 How Fast Do You Need Damages?

 A car insurance claim may pay damages faster than a lawsuit – but not always.
 Lawsuits take time to schedule in court, and due process requires time for the defendant to respond, for evidence exchange to take place, and for both sides to have plenty of prior notice of proceedings and depositions.
 Insurance claims can go a lot faster, but they can still be held up by insurance companies that refuse to pay or hold up your case in an attempt to pressure you into a lower settlement.

 Sometimes accepting insurance payouts quickly can be dangerous, too.
 Sometimes, insurance policies state that the insurance company will pay damages now, but that if you sue, they get to reimburse themselves (and maybe take even more money) from the award when your lawsuit is finalized.
 It is important to talk to an attorney for car accidents in Queens to determine whether the quick payments of an insurance claim are worth it or whether you’re better off waiting to take your case to court.

 Is Your Pain and Suffering Severe?